HOW TO CHOOSE THE BEST FLOOR DISTRIBUTION BOX FOR YOUR WIRING NEEDS

 This guide provides a detailed, professional procedure for installing a Residual Current Circuit Breaker (RCCB)—a device essential for protecting people from the severe danger of electric shock.
 The steps outlined here are fundamental to ensuring the RCCB functions.
 It is an electrical protective device that protects electrical circuits and devices from some electrical faults such as leakage faults, electrical shock, current unbalance due to equipment failure, etc. It works on the principle of sensing residual current which is why it is called a residual.
 Distribution board is a safe system designed for house or building that included protective devices, isolator switches, circuit breaker and fuses to connect safely the cables and wires to the sub circuits and final sub circuits including their associated Live (Phase) Neutral and Earth conductors.
 Residual-current devices, commonly referred to as RCDs, are used in many practical applications.
 They can be found in fuse boxes, electrical switchgears or industrial machine control systems.
 Therefore.
 To wire an RCD fuse box correctly, start by reviewing the diagram to identify each circuit and its corresponding components.
 Understanding the layout helps prevent mistakes and ensures safe wiring. floor in a multi storey building.
 The Sub distribution board is connected and supplied from the Main Distribution Board through different wires and cables rated.
 [PDF]

-How to assign wiring numbers in a distribution box
+Cable wiring in primary distribution box

-How to assign wiring numbers in a distribution box
+Cable wiring in primary distribution box

 How to install the mounting strip for the distribution box